NVIDIA/cutlass/media/docs/cute/02_layout_operations.md

 ```

 `print(layout(1, 1))` prints the mapping of
-the logical 2-D coordinate (1,1) to 1-D index, which is 4.
+the logical 2-D coordinate (1,1) to the 1-D index, which is 4.
 You can see that from the table,
 which shows the left logical index as the "row,"
 and the right logical index as the "column."